Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 Most of them date back to the 19th century at the earliest.

-This is the case with Santa Claus, Christmas presents, Advent calendars and Christmas glass baubles, tinsels and fairy lights on the tree.
+This is the case with Santa Claus, Christmas presents, Advent calendars, Christmas glass baubles, tinsels, and fairy lights on the tree.

 A germanic influence

-Moreover, it is clear that many Christmas traditions in France and in Europe have their origins in the German countries that were once part of the Holy Roman Empire (Germany, Austria, Switzerland, Alsace, etc.).
+Moreover, many Christmas traditions in France and Europe have their origins in the German countries that were once part of the Holy Roman Empire (Germany, Austria, Switzerland, Alsace, etc.).

-For example, the tradition of the fir tree cut down in the forest to decorate the inside of houses comes to us from Alsace in the 16th century.
+For example, the tradition of cutting down a fir tree in the forest to decorate the inside of houses originated in Alsace in the 16th century.

-This is also the case for Christmas markets, the oldest of which are in Dresden, Nuremberg, Strasbourg and Vienna.
+This is also true for Christmas markets, the oldest of which are in Dresden, Nuremberg, Strasbourg, and Vienna.

 The French Christmas tree top traditions © French Moments